-At 31 December 2015, the Bank held Malta Government Stocks classified as available-for-sale investments amounting to €1,654,000 (2014: €1,712,000) that were pledged in favour of the Depositor Compensation Scheme to comply with local regulatory requirements.
+At 31 December 2016, the Bank held Malta Government Stocks classified as available-for-sale investments amounting to €365,000 (2015: €1,654,000) that were pledged in favour of the Depositor Compensation Scheme to comply with local regulatory requirement.

-At 31 December 2015, the Bank had pledged Malta Government Stocks with Central Bank of Malta amounting to €9,657,000 (2014: €9,832,000) held in terms of Directive No.8 (Chapter 204 of the Central Bank of Malta Act) as security for a facility that was not utilised during the reporting period.
+At 31 December 2016, the Bank held Malta Government Stocks classified as available-for-sale investments pledged with the Central Bank of Malta amounting to €9,340,000 (2015: €9,657,000) in terms of Directive No.8 (Chapter 204 of the Central Bank of Malta Act) as security for a facility that was not utilised during the reporting period.

-The Bank's holdings of equity instruments classified as available-for-sale investments as at 31 December 2015 include a carrying amount of $\[mathebox{\ensuremath{\mathfrak{C}}}3,772,000\]$ (2014: $\[mathebox{\ensuremath{\mathfrak{C}}}2,480,000\]$) in relation to investments in shares of MIDI p.l.c..
-The original cost of these investments amounted to $\[mathebox{\ensuremath{\mathfrak{C}}}4,717,000\]$.
-At 31 December 2015 the Bank carried a negative investment revaluation reserve amounting to $\[mathebox{\ensuremath{\mathfrak{C}}}945,000\]$ (2014: $\[mathebox{\ensuremath{\mathfrak{C}}}2,237,000\]$), gross of deferred tax impacts, in respect of these investments in view of the decline in the equity's quoted market price.
+The Bank's holdings of equity instruments classified as available-for-sale investments as at 31 December 2016 include a carrying amount of $\[mathebox{\ensuremath{\mathfrak{G}}}\]3,628,000$ (2015: $\[mathebox{\ensuremath{\mathfrak{G}}}\]3,772,000$) in relation to investments in shares of MIDI p.l.c..
+The original cost of these investments amounted to $\[mathebox{\ensuremath{\mathfrak{G}}}\]4,717,000$.
+At 31 December 2016 the Bank carried a negative investment revaluation reserve amounting to $\[mathebox{\ensuremath{\mathfrak{G}}}\]1,089,000$ (2015: $\[mathebox{\ensuremath{\mathfrak{G}}}\]2,000$), gross of deferred tax impacts, in respect of these investments in view of the decline in the equity's quoted market price.
 The Bank's management has carried out an impairment review in relation to these investments to determine whether there is objective evidence that impairment exists.
-Based on the information available, the Bank's Directors are of the view that at 31 December 2015 no impairment indicators existed as the decline in the fair value of the investments in MIDI p.l.c.'s equity below cost was not deemed by the Directors to be significant or prolonged by reference to the requirements of IFRSs as adopted by the EU.
+Based on the information available, the Bank's Directors are of the view that at 31 December 2016 no impairment indicators existed, taking cognisance of the investee's most recent published historical and projected financial information, the stage of the different project phases of the investee and the expected short-term development in this respect.
+The decline in the fair value of the investments in MIDI p.l.c.'s equity below cost was not deemed by the Directors to be significant by reference to the requirements of IFRSs as adopted by the EU and is not deemed prolonged in view of the specific nature, characteristics and life cycle of the activities carried out by the investee.

-Equity instruments classified as available-for-sale investments principally comprise equities listed on the Malta Stock Exchange.
-Investments with a carrying amount of €250,000 (2014: €264,000) are measured at cost in view of the absence of a reliable fair valuation of these investments.
+Equity instruments classified as available-for-sale investments include equities listed on the Malta Stock Exchange, except for investments with a carrying amount of €200,000 (2015: €250,000) which are measured at cost in view of the absence of a reliable fair valuation of these investments.